ablacklama/Vehicle-Detection/README.md

 <img src="./output_images/output3.jpg" width="500"/>

 ## Reflections
 Tiny-YOLO works pretty well but i'd love to see how it could preform with the full YOLO or even SDD.
 Additionally, it would be nice to implement a more robust tracking function that could keep track of the vilocity of objects.
 This would make it easy to estimate their position in upcoming frames.
 My shortcut of running YOLO multiple times per frame is just that, a shortcut.
 It would be much better to simply train the full YOLO on a highway dataset so that it would know to look for smaller cars.
+This would also mean i didn't have to discard 19 out of 20 classes the network produced and would make it more accurate as a result.
 In the future I'd love to have the time and GPU's to train my own YOLO or SDD on open source dashcam datasets.